The San Francisco School is a supportive and exciting place to be a Middle School student.

 The Middle School years are a time of tremendous growth - increasing the rigor and depth of academics, developing strategies for organization and study skills, searching for one’s own identity and role in society and defining personal values and goals.
 The Middle School curriculum offers a balanced program that develops academic skills, strengthens critical thinking and builds self-awareness and advocacy to set up our graduates for success in high school and beyond.

 The Middle School program meets students where they are - from a range of options on projects to differentiated class placements.
-One highlight is the Spanish program which offers five proficiency levels ranging from Beginning to Advanced.
+One highlight is the Spanish program which offers multiple proficiency levels ranging from Beginning to Advanced.

 In addition to the grade level teaching team, which meets once a week, each student is supported by an Advisor, who meets weekly with a small group of students.
 Students also work in groups with the School Counselor and Middle School Learning Specialist for social and study skills and can consult them individually for additional support.
 Beginning in the Spring of the Seventh grade year, families are supported in the high school application process.